 These kinds of outcomes are not acceptable.
 We need to make sure that everybody has the chance to be a part of the prosperity of our region, regardless of their race or what neighborhood they grew up in.
 Our challenge as a society is to ensure that everyone has a chance to succeed.
 This is not just a moral imperative, but it’s also an economic necessity.
 Our region cannot afford to continue to leave so many behind if we hope to achieve sustainable growth and prosperity.

-Read more about our new approach to achieving racial and economic inclusion in the Bay Area through People, Place, and Power.
+Read more about our new approach and hear from Judith Bell, Vice President of Programs, about our path to achieving racial and economic inclusion in the Bay Area through People, Place, and Power.

 At the center of this is the need for greater racial and economic inclusion to add to the vast array of assets our region has to offer.
 The Bay Area needs to come together and commit to an ambitious agenda to help bring transformative change to disrupt the trajectory of inequality.
 Across the region, we need to ensure that everyone has a chance to get a good job, live in a safe and affordable home, has a strong voice, and can live in a community that provides real access to opportunity.

 The good news is that we are not on an inexorable path to a two-tiered, two-class society.
 People want to contribute to a stronger and better community.
 We will need their commitment in order to deliver equity for all residents of the region.
 Of course there is frustration, concern, and fear, but there is also an enormous amount of goodwill – and, dare I say – hope.
 We just need to tap into it.

 While it is not too late, changing the current course is an all-hands-on-deck endeavor.
 We know how hard it will be to tackle the issues of race, class, and a lack of opportunity, but with the world-class innovations and historical social movements that have transformed this region, we believe we can make a big difference.
 We need to proceed with thoughtfulness, and with urgency.